KaySteinhoff/CR/README.md

 And that's it!
 Have fun with my barely functioning render lib!

+__**INFO**__

+Triangle strip are now supported again but need to have back face culling turned of.
+To see how to do this please have a look at the documentation <a href="https://github.com/KaySteinhoff/CR/wiki/Documentation">here</a>.

 # Compile instructions(for gcc)

 For Linux(in this folder setup):